 The reproductive life cycle of women is divided into three stages:

-1) The first stage, the child-bearing years, begins at puberty with menstruation and extends until forty years of age.
-During this time, there are dramatic changes in a woman’s body chemistry set within the backdrop of evolving social roles and relationships.
+1) The first stage, the child-bearing years, begins at puberty with menstruation and extends until 40 years old.
+During this time, dramatic changes in a woman’s body chemistry are set within the backdrop of evolving social roles and relationships.

 2) This transitional stage is referred to as perimenopause.
-It begins with irregular menses up to one year prior to their final menstrual period and ends with the onset of menopause.
-At this point in a woman’s life, her ovaries stop producing hormones: estrogen and progesterone decline rapidly and testosterone levels drop significantly (note: for some women, estrogen and testosterone levels surge as a result of fat accumulation).
+It begins with irregular menses up to one year before their final menstrual period and ends with menopause.
+At this point in a woman’s life, her ovaries stop producing hormones: estrogen and progesterone decline rapidly, and testosterone levels drop significantly (note: for some women, estrogen, and testosterone levels surge due to fat accumulation).

 All three stages can affect sexual function and overall wellness; however, it is important to note that not all women experience changes at the same rate or intensity for each hormone.